marlowebber/cpp_game_engine/README.md

 ## Components

 Rendering is done with OpenGL.
+It is a modern implementation using proper vbo philosophy.
+It can be made faster if you don't clumsily iterate through the list of objects (twice), but it is easy to understand this way.

 Threading is done with boost thread.
+File IO, for saving and importing, also comes from boost.
 Game physics is done with Box2D. keyboard, mouse, windowing, and audio is provided by SDL2.
+This means great portability.

+Menus are provided by my source code, which has a lightweight custom implementation.
+You can set up menus with callback functions when they are clicked on, or display the value of a variable.
+The ability to draw text was taken from the OpenGL tutorial. http://www.opengl-tutorial.org/intermediate-tutorials/tutorial-11-2d-text/
+It uses bitmap text, which is fast and efficient, but inflexible.
+You must alter the image to change the font or the color.

 ## How to use it